 What if I only want to do something once a month?

-Most Beeminder goals are things people want to do pretty often (daily or weekly), but these sorts of so-called chunky goals can be managed as well!
-When creating the goal, make sure to tick the box to "start with extra leeway" and set your goal rate accordingly.
-All rates are set in terms of units per day, so don't forget to take that into account!
+Most Beeminder goals are things people want to do pretty often (daily or weekly), but these sorts of so-called chunky goals can be managed as well.
+It's basically the same principle as for weekly goals, just with a bigger timescale.

 GIF showing the process of entering "4/365" into the rate box and setting 30 days of initial leeway

-Once the goal's created, I can use the schedule-a-break feature in the STOP/PAUSE tab below the graph to extend it to 60 days.
+Once the goal's created, I can use the schedule-a-break feature in the STOP/PAUSE tab below the graph to extend my initial leeway to 60 days.

 The same principles can be applied for goals with other frequencies.
 For example, for a goal you want to do roughly once a month, you'd set a goal of 1/30 units per day, and safety buffer of however many days until the next time you need to do the task.